Skip to main content

 Compression at source

 1. Make sure the source server is configured to compress files using the Gzip algorithm.
-If compression is using a different algorithm or is not configured, uncompressed content will always be given.
+If compression is not configured or is not using a different algorithm, uncompressed content will always be output.

-3. Open the CDN resource page → Settings tab.
+3. Open the CDN resource page → tab Settings.

-5. Check the Compress files at source checkbox.
+5. Check the box Compressing files at the source.

 6. Click Save.
-Compression on the source will kick in within 30 minutes.
+The compression on the source will kick in within 30 minutes.